Sulib1515/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task6- Write a function that capitalizes all words of a string.

 Task7- Write a function that encodes a string into 1337.

+Task8- Write a function that encodes a string using rot13.

+Task9- Write a function that prints an integer.

+Task10- Add one line to this code, so that the program prints a[2] = 98, followed by a new line.